nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * Pros: More user-friendly, command will not be too lengthy.
   * Cons: Harder to implement.

-### List feature

-There are three commands that deal with listing tutees:

-1. `ListCommand` - Shows the current list of all tutees in the list
-2. `ListByDayCommand` - Shows the current list of tutees who have lessons on a specified day
-3. `ListUnPaidCommand` - Shows the current list of tutees who have not paid

-The `ListCommand` extends the `Command` class.
-Both the `ListByDayCommand` and the `ListUnPaidCommand` extend the `ListCommand` class.
-All three commands override `Command#execute`.
-The `ListCommandParser` is responsible for returning the appropriate `ListCommand`  based on the command format.

-The `ListByDayCommand`  is initialised with a `DayPredicate` and updates

 ### Find feature
 The `FindCommand` extends the `Command` class.
 It allows the user to find for tutees by specifying their names and/or subject using their prefixes.
 Both parameters are optional, but at least one of them must be specified for the `find`